 Rice Cut Grass

 Rice cut grass is a type of creeping perennial grass that is grown all over the world.
-Its leaves are yellowish-green and its bloom season generally occurs during the summer and autumn months.
-Rice cut grass is great for helping to control erosion and can also be used for restoring wetlands.
+Its leaves are yellowish-green and its bloom season occurs during the summer and autumn months.
+Rice cut grass is excellent for helping to control erosion and can also be used for restoring wetlands.
 It is perfect for planting around ponds and streams, and its bushiness gives a nice natural and full look.
 Rice cut grass is also known to attract butterflies and birds, such as sparrows and ducks.
-In fact, some animals are able to use its seeds and roots for food.
+In fact, some animals can use its seeds and roots for food.
 Other nice features include its usefulness as ground cover and tolerance to drought.

-Rice Cut Grass is an easy grass to grow
+Rice Cut Grass is a natural grass to grow

 Rice cutgrass looks similar to rice growing.
 They are tall, slender and brown and love growing in silty, moist, fertile soils.
 They grow well in marshes, prairie areas, swamps or wetlands that have a lot of water.